-Our dermatology clinic in Harley Street, London, offers a range of skin treatments for a variety of conditions including acne treatment, mole removal, hyperhidrosis, psoriasis, rosacea and milia removal from our specialist dermatologists.
+Our dermatology clinics, offer a range of skin treatments for a variety of conditions including acne treatment, mole removal, hyperhidrosis, psoriasis, rosacea and milia removal from our specialist dermatologists.

 Meet our Consultant Dermatologists

 After completing a Physicians Master’s Degree, Dr. Georgi Tzakov went on to graduate as a Consultant Dermatologist in 2003 in his home country of Bulgaria and since then has over 14 years’ experience in Bulgaria, USA and in the UK (NHS and private practice).
 Dr. Tzakov continued his education and completed a postgraduate Masters in Dermatology and Venereology.

 Georgi is fluent in English, Bulgarian and Russian and when he is not consulting his clients or removing unwanted lesions you can find him on the slopes of his home town where he is a volunteer with the National Ski Patrol.